Optimized Vectorizing of Building Structures with Switch: High-Efficiency Convolutional Channel-Switch Hybridization Strategy: INTRODUCTION

-In traditional deep learning models, due to the inherent structure of CNN, a large number of redundant parameters are inevitable.
-As far as possible, some parameters do not participate in the decision-making of the model but still need to update and store these parameters.
+However, for conventional computer vision~\cite{guo2022attention} and geoinformatics~\cite{yordanov2021overview}, the task of identifying these structures from images remains a significant challenge.
+While these fields have made great strides in recent years, they still struggle to replicate the efficiency and accuracy of the human visual system.
+This is due in part to the fact that conventional methods are often limited by their reliance on hand-crafted features and rigid graph structures, which can lead to errors and inaccuracies in the resulting reconstructions.

+Building planar graph structures is an essential step towards creating digital representations that can be used for various purposes, such as visual representation~\cite{ewenstein2009knowledge}, analysis~\cite{handana2018performance}, and simulation~\cite{del2016large}.
+By converting physical structures into digital vector models, we can capture their geometric information and use it to study and understand the built environment.
+Vector models have become indispensable tools for architects, urban planners, and other professionals who deal with the built environment.
+They allow us to create accurate and detailed representations of buildings to explore various design options~\cite{boyko2012benchmarking}.

-Such as, Nauata \etal~\cite{nauata2020vectorizing} introduced an algorithm that involves using Convolutional Neural Networks (CNNs) to identify geometric primitives and understand their relationships, along with Integer Programming (IP) to combine this information and create a 2D planar graph.
+Nauata \etal~\cite{nauata2020vectorizing} introduced an algorithm that involves using Convolutional Neural Networks (CNNs) to identify geometric primitives and understand their relationships, along with Integer Programming (IP) to combine this information and create a 2D planar graph.
 It adopted CNNs to detect geometric primitives and their relationships can be computationally expensive and may require a significant amount of training data to achieve accurate results.
 Additionally, the algorithm's reliance on Integer Programming (IP) may result in slower execution times, as IP is known to be a computationally intensive optimization technique.
-Moreover, the algorithm's ability to infer a graph structure with an arbitrary topology may be limited by the complexity of the input data.
-If the input image contains a high degree of visual noise or clutter, the algorithm may struggle to accurately identify and connect the relevant geometric primitives.
 Zhang \etal~\cite{zhang2020conv} proposed a novel message-passing neural (MPN) architecture that employs convolutions to encode messages, thus effectively mitigating the problem of similar line features.
-However, topology-based models often require an exhaustive search of all subspaces, which demands enormous computational resources.
-Conv-MPN requires at least two NVIDIA TitanX GPUs (24G RAM each) for model inference.
-Overall, while the Conv-MPN architecture presents a promising approach for addressing the problem of similar line features in topology-based models, its reliance on large amounts of computational resources and potentially limited generalization ability may be seen as drawbacks for some applications.
-Therefore, we will blaze a new pathway against those challenges by harnessing flexible shift architecture with non-exponential growth parameters implemented by CUDA/C++ and Pytorch, superseding the traditional module of CNNs, to extract the building boundary vectors efficiently and automatically.